charliecalvert/CloudNotes/Assignments/MarkdownBasics.md

 Duplicate the "Longer Document" and the Ozymandias poem in two separate markdown files.
 Make sure that each file has the extension **.md**.
 For instance: **my-file.md**.

-Attach the files to your assignment.
-Just the raw text should be fine.
-I don't think you need to use a zip file.
+Place the markdown files you create in a folder of your repository called MarkdownBasics.

 In Atom or Remarkable, save the text as HTML and paste it into two pages in your Google Site.
 Provide links to your pages when you turn in the assignment.

 Here, for instance, is an example of the kind of link I want to see:

 - [https://sites.google.com/site/charliecalvertbc/home/prog270testcalvert](https://sites.google.com/site/charliecalvertbc/home/prog270testcalvert)

+Include at least one image on one of your pages.

 ## Learn More